jnetto23/AppIdeas-01-Bin2Dec/README.md

 This challenge requires that the developer implementing it follow these constraints:

 - Arrays may not be used to contain the binary digits entered by the user
 - Determining the decimal equivalent of a particular binary digit in the sequence must be calculated using a single mathematical function, for example the natural logarithm.
 It's up to you to figure out which function to use.

 ## User Stories

 - [x] ~~User can enter up to 8 binary digits in one input field~~
 - [x] ~~User must be notified if anything other than a 0 or 1 was entered~~
 - [x] ~~User views the results in a single output field containing the decimal (base 10) equivalent of the binary number that was entered~~

 ## Bonus features

- - [ ] User can enter a variable number of binary digits
+- [x] ~~User can enter a variable number of binary digits~~

+## New features

+- [x] ~~Implement converting from decimal to binary~~
+- [x] ~~User must be notified if something other than integers (0-9) has been entered in the decimal field~~